-- 1. Know the outlined history and development of church music from the medieval period to the 21st century. - 2.
-Develop sound aesthetic value judgment on the use and appreciation of Christian music - 3.
-Define the Seventh-Day Adventist church worldviews on music and its use for worship - 4.
-Appreciate God as the author of music - 5.
-Identify and communicate God's beauty through the distinctive tone colors. - 6.
-Know the performance techniques on the instrument of choice. - 7.
-Play hymns in simple meter. - 8.
-Analyze church music in simple binary and ternary forms.
+- 1. Know the origin and growth of Christian Music - 2.
+Know the outlined history and development of church music from the medieval period to the 21st century - 3.
+Develop sound aesthetic value judgment on the use and appreciation of Christian music - 4.
+Define the Seventh-Day Adventist church worldviews on music and its use for worship - 5.
+Appreciate God as the author of music - 6.
+Analyze church music in simple binary and ternary forms i.
+The Psalms in the Temple Worship